Our Guiding Principles

 Lunchtime Series: Leaders and Legacies of the Civil War

 These talks normally take place on the second Wednesday of the month.
-The October program will take place on Wednesday, October 11, at 12 noon in the Village Room of the Main Mentor Library building and is an encore presentation of The Wounds of War: Mental, Physical, and Emotional .
+The May program will take place on Wednesday, May 8, at 12 noon in the Village Room of the Main Mentor Library building and is titled Protecting Your Civil War Heirlooms.

 Other Web Sites of Interest